RadMap/documentation/docs/installation_instruction.md

 # Installation instruction

 This document guides you though the installation of the RadMap software.
-To run the software you need to run both installers enclosed in this installer package.
+To run the software you need to run both installers enclosed in the installer package.
 The software will be automatically installed on your C drive under a folder named RadMap.
 There must be no such folder present on your device prior installing RadMap

 ## Install the RadMap user interface application